 16. Watch the sunrise from the waterfront

-In Australia the sun rises in the east, I always love to watch it come up with the colours of the sky reflected in a body of water.
-In Hobart city that’s the end of the Derwent river.
-We had a stunning view from our hotel room but there are plenty of spots around the piers to enjoy it.
+When on Australia’s east coast I do always love to watch the sun come up over the water reflecting back all the colours of the sky.
+Normally this would be the Pacific Ocean but in Hobart city it’s the mouth of the Derwent river.
+We had a stunning view of it from our hotel room but there are also plenty of spots around the piers to watch it too.

 17. Wildlife experiences

 Tasmania has some wonderful native wildlife to enjoy if you have the opportunity to get out of the city.
 You have a better chance of seeing platypus and wombats here than most other places in Australia and it’s the only place you’ll find the Tasmanian Devil or birds such as the 40 spotted pardalote.
 On the water you may spot an extensive range of seabirds, penguins, seals, dolphins and whales.
 We were lucky enough to even get 2 separate sightings of albino wallaby on Bruny Island.

 If time doesn’t allow you to get too far afield and you want to learn more about Tasmanian wildlife then Bonorong Wildlife Sanctuary is the place to go, see the Tasmanian Devil, koalas and wombats up close and learn about them through informative talks by the keepers.
 You can walk in a field of kangaroos and hand feed them here too which is a great experience if you haven’t seen them up close before.

 We didn’t have time to do the Tasman Island or Bruny Island Wilderness cruise with Pennicott Journeys this trip but they both look amazing and we’ve promised ourselves next time.
 Both see good numbers of wildlife and stunning coastal scenery.
 We did do the Bruny Island day tour with them and it was probably the best day tour I have been on so we thoroughly recommend the company.